Indigenous student follows the footsteps of those who inspired her

 A bright future

 With experience like this under her belt, in 2020 Sylte-Hambler enrolled in the College of the Rockies’ Aboriginal Education Support Worker diploma program, where she received a BC Indigenous Student Award.
 Now 21, she graduated from the program in June 2022 and is qualified to support Indigenous youth in public, private or Indigenous schools.

-She also currently works part time at Ktunaxa Kinbasket Child and Family Services Society as a Family Support Worker, where she supports clients while building relationships with families and children.
-She loves this work and plans to continue full time after she graduates, but is also considering a career in education.
+She currently works at Ktunaxa Kinbasket Child and Family Services Society as a Family Support Worker, where she supports clients while building relationships with families and children.
+She’s also considering a career in education.

 “I think one day in the future I’d like to get an Indigenous studies degree, possibly with a Bachelor of Education, so I can teach Indigenous studies,” she says.